 Poverty and associated risks can have profound implications for children that last throughout their lives and affect future generations.
 By the age of 8, one in three of the Young Lives children born in the least poor households could read and write well; among the poorest children it was just one in fifty.
-This life-course perspective highlights what matters most at which age points, how far influences in early childhood are critical for long-term outcomes, the ways they may have cumulative effects as children grow up, as well as the scope for intervention at various points.
-A key contribution of life-course analysis is in exploring the timing of critical influences and experiences that affect children’s outcomes, including factors that increase (or reduce) resilience.
+Our life-course perspective highlights what matters most at which age points, how far influences in early childhood are critical for long-term outcomes, the ways they may have cumulative effects as children grow up, as well as the scope for intervention at various points.
+A key contribution of this analysis is in exploring the timing of critical influences and experiences that affect children’s outcomes, including the factors that increase (or reduce) resilience.

 Children’s development and well-being are significantly influenced by their family and community environment, with economic and social change, including the rise of formal education, having profound implications for children.
 Poverty reduction and improved access to services and schooling have reduced some risks and created new opportunities for many children.
 Our findings highlight the tensions between ‘traditional’ and ‘modern’ attitudes and practices affecting children and young people.
 Research focuses on the impacts of economic and environmental changes, how increasing school enrolment translates into academic achievement, children’s aspirations and prospects, time-use, economic activity, and family roles and responsibilities.